Resident doctors guide to industrial action in England

 Read our full statement on who will be balloted and who can take part.

-Trust grade junior doctors
+Trust grade resident doctors

 You can take industrial action if you have an NHS employer.